 NEVER lose sight of the fact that you need to get your behind back to school ASAP after travel, or you will end up with worse jobs later down the road, and thus smaller earnings with which to embark on future travels!

 2. Second only to a college degree in importance is work experience.
 Make SURE during your time out of school that at least half your time is spent in volunteer (or even paid) positions.
-Another useful and educational option is to take short-term classes— anything from language to Thai massage!
+Another useful and educational option is to take short-term classes— anything from language (hooray for Spanish immersion!) to Thai massage.

 Not only will this help you learn new skills and give your resume a much-needed boost through volunteering or coursework, but being part of a helping or learning organization will make you feel less lonely and more like your travels are worthwhile.